Free standard shipping over £60

 Subtitle:

-Diamond coloring is rated on a scale from D to Z, with D clear ice white with no hint of yellow, while those rated Z are shades of yellow and brown.
-Each letter range on the chart denotes a shade of stone, with those rated D to F appearing colorless, through to S to Z appearing in shades of light yellow or brown.
-Swarovski only accepts the finest lab grown diamonds in its collections, meaning they range from colorless to nearly colorless diamonds (D-G).
+Diamond colouring is rated on a scale from D to Z, with D clear ice white with no hint of yellow, while those rated Z are shades of yellow and brown.
+Each letter range on the chart denotes a shade of stone, with those rated D to F appearing colourless, through to S to Z appearing in shades of light yellow or brown.
+Swarovski only accepts the finest lab grown diamonds in its collections, meaning they range from colourless to nearly colourless diamonds (D-G)

 Title: